rafaelsf80/docai-labs/README.md

 # Document AI LABS

-This repository contains sample codes for Document AI of GCP, mainly python scripts (not .ipynb notebooks)
+This repository contains sample codes for Document AI of GCP.
+These are mainly python scripts to be copied and reused, rather than full .ipynb notebooks.

+Setup and authentication instructions of Vertex SDK are available [here](https://cloud.google.com/vertex-ai/docs/start/client-libraries).
+Please, complete those before trying any of the labs below.

 ## Lab 1: Form parser

 This lab contains some scripts to make predictions with the **Form parser.** It uses a public pdf sample located at `gs://cloud-samples-data/documentai/form.pdf`.

 The form parser supports human-in-the-loop (HITL) for reviewing.
-It works with  "Key-level filters", but not "Document-level filter" option?.
+The form-parser works with  **Key-level filters**, but not **Document-level filter** option?.

-One of the scripts returns a `pandas dataframe` with the fields detected, as well as bounding boxes, generating the following result:
+One of the scripts returns a `pandas dataframe` with the fields detected, as well as bounding boxes, generating a result like the following:

 ![Bounding boxes result](1-form-parser-and-hitl/result-with-bounding-boxes.png)